Transformation of derelict site into a geometrically complex later living scheme

-Hydrock has taken a derelict site and engineered a geometrically complex 4-storey development of 17 luxury apartments with an underground basement car park.
-We were appointed by Pegasus Life to deliver multi-disciplinary engineering services to the flagship project.
-It is the first of Pegasus Life’s developments to have been completed.
+We have taken a derelict site and engineered a geometrically complex 4-storey development of 17 luxury apartments with an underground basement car park.
+We were appointed by Life Story to deliver multi-disciplinary engineering services to the flagship project.
+It was the first of Life Story’s developments to have been completed.

 The footprint of the building covers almost the entire site and there are a number of protected trees within the boundary.
 This meant that space was at a premium for the buildings works.